linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 #### DSL/PPPoE Connections

 DSL is a dial-up connection using a standard phone line and analog modem to access the Internet.
+Configure the modem, plug the telephone line into the network interface of the computer, create a broadband dial-up connection, and enter the user name and password provided by the operator to dial up the Internet.

 ##### Create a PPPoE Connection